tinobe/hw2/README.md

 The formatting command ``\t`` prints a tabulator in the respective position.
 After executing this program a new file ``output.dat`` has been generated which contains all the things you stuffed into ``out`` using the ``<<`` operator.
+The final command ``out.close()`` closes the file.

 ### Your assignment is:

 Modify the program ***logmap.cxx*** (which is the solution to the problem to Lab 2) in the following way:
-* Instead of iterating and printing the results at the same time, modify your code such that first the iteration is done and then the output into
+* Instead of iterating and printing the results (to the console) at the same time, modify your code such that first all calculations are done and only subsequently the results are written to the file.
-  *x_1*, ..., *x_n* for a given value of *r*.
-  As input parameters, the function should be given
+* To keep things simple, you just have to store iteration results for one *r* value at a time.
+In the current program we carry out *Nskip* steps before we print values, i.e. you will need *Nend - Nskip* entries in your array.
-	an array into which the values are stored, the length of the array and the value of *r*.
+* Insert an extra loop (inside the loop which modifies *r*) to print the values stored in the array to the file.
-* Add a function which prints the contents of an array it is given to a file.
-This function needs to be passed the array itself, the length of the array and the value of *r*.
-The output should have the same layout as in the original problem.
-* Restructure your original program to use these two new functions.

-For the implementations of these functions, split *declaration* from *definition*.
+* Make sure your file is closed properly, i.e. if your file-handle is called ``out`` then do not forget the line ``out.close()``